EricBoittier/Multiwfn_3.8_dev_bin_Linux/README.md

 - Use `charges2npz` to run a suite of population analyses (Hirshfeld, VDD, Becke, ADCH, CHELPG, MK, CM5, MBIS) and bundle the resulting atomic charges and MBIS multipoles into a single `.npz` file.
+- Use `grid2npz` to evaluate grid-based properties (ESP, vdW potential).
+The resulting NPZ stores the grid point coordinates and property values in atomic units.

 Support for shell, batch, VMD, and plotting scripts is planned; at the moment the `run` command is limited to numerical Multiwfn scripts.